Dasharo/docs/docs/osf-trivia-list/dasharo.md

 > Integrate only the necessary amount of blobs required for proper platform
 > operation and minimize the amount of blobs that are optional whenever
 > possible by providing open equivalent implementations or removing them if
 > there is no functional impact on the platform operation.
+Ultimately the blobs
+> should be attested and properly documented.
+Dasharo Team is trying to achieve
+> it by working on [firmware SBOMs](https://github.com/Dasharo/dasharo-issues/issues/129).

 Dasharo also works without blobs on platforms that allow that.
 For example, ASUS KGPE-D16 can run without any blobs (officially there is no PSP on that